MystenLabs/sui/doc/src/contribute/observability.md

 ### Live async inspection / Tokio Console

 [Tokio-console](https://github.com/tokio-rs/console) is an awesome CLI tool designed to analyze and help debug Rust apps using Tokio, in real time!
 It relies on a special subscriber.

-TODO: Add instructions for setting env var and building Sui specially to enable Tokio-console support.

 NOTE: Adding Tokio-console support may significantly slow down Sui authorities/gateways.